 - The right to inspect and review your child's education records within forty-five (45) days of the day the school receives a request for access.
 You should submit to the school principal a written request that identifies the record(s) you wish to inspect.
-The principal will make arrangements for access and notify you of the time and place where the records may be inspected. - The right to request an amendment of your child's education records that you believe are inaccurate or misleading.
-You should write the school principal, clearly identify the part of the record you want changed and specify why it is inaccurate or misleading.
+The principal will make arrangements for access and notify you of the time and place where the records may be inspected. - The right to request an amendment of your child's education records that you believe are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+You should write the school principal, clearly identify the part of the record you want changed and specify why it should be changed.
 If the school decides not to amend the record as requested, the school will notify you of the decision and advise you of your right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to you when you are notified of the right to a hearing. - The right to consent to disclosures of personally identifiable information contained in your child's education records.
 FERPA requires that the school obtain your written consent prior to the disclosure of any such information with certain exceptions.
-For a complete list of the disclosures that elementary and secondary schools may make without parental consent see 34 CFR Part 99.37. - The School District may release "directory information" about a student unless you have advised the school to the contrary.
-The School District has designated the following information as directory information: - o Student's name - Degrees, honors, and awards received - o Photograph Participation in officially recognized activities and sports - Major field of study - Weight and height of members of athletic teams - Grade level - o Most recent educational agency or institution attended - Dates of attendance - o Enrollment status
+School Officials with a legitimate educational interest are an exception and do not need parental consent.
+For a complete list of the disclosures that elementary and secondary schools may make without parental consent see 34 CFR Part 99.37.
+A school may disclose PII from the education records of a student without obtaining prior written consent to: - Officials of another school, school system, or institution of postsecondary education where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer; - Authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as the State educational agency (SEA) of North Carolina; - Financial aid for which the student has applied or which the student has received, if the information is necessary for such purposes as to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid; - State and local officials or authorities to whom information is specifically allowed to be reported or disclosed by a State statute that concerns the juvenile justice system and the system's ability to effectively serve, prior to adjudication, the student whose records were released;